-Since the ingredients to “cook” meth are readily available, it has been quite easy for addicts to make their own.
+Since the ingredients to “cook” meth are readily available, it has been relatively easy for addicts to make their own.
 The ingenuity of methamphetamine addicts is without comparison since they take many common chemicals to create their drug of death:

 - Lye (Sodium Hydroxide found in drain cleaner)

-- Muractic Acid (Diluted hydrochloric acid which is the same acid found in our stomachs to digest food)
+- Muractic Acid (Diluted hydrochloric acid, which is the same acid found in our stomachs to digest food)